 Fall 2022 Curriculum Changes

 The Industrial and Systems Engineering Faculty approved a revised undergraduate curriculum, which is effective starting in the Fall of 2022.
-Students who enter the College of Science and Engineering as Freshmen or Transfer students in Fall 2022 (or later) will follow new requirements.
-Students who entered CSE before Fall 2022 will continue to follow the requirements that were in place at the time of acceptance to CSE.
+Students admitted to the ISyE major in Fall 2022 (or later) will follow the new requirements.
+Students who were admitted to ISyE before Fall 2022 will continue to follow the requirements that were in place at the time of admission to ISyE.

-There are 3 sets of program requirements, depending on when a student started in CSE:
+There are three sets of program requirements, depending on when a student was admitted to ISyE: